Donate Now I Need Services

 • “Clothing Insecurity Partner” award applicants MUST be a current Cradles to Crayons Service Partner organization, active and in good standing.

 Award applicants that do not meet the specified eligibility criteria or submit incomplete applications will not be considered.
-Prior recipients of the Chairman’s Council Clothing Insecurity Impact Award/Chairman’s Council Impact Award/Phyllis Yale Impact Award within the past three years are not eligible.
+Prior recipients of the Chairman’s Council Clothing Insecurity Impact Award/Chairman’s Council Impact Award within the past three years are not eligible.

 Grants may be applied to programming focused on the distribution of clothing and related basic essentials, clothing-based public education campaigns and general advocacy work, coalition-building activities, or general operating funds.
 However, lobbying activities are not permitted for award use.